Norton and Easton 911 calls now being handled by new regional dispatch center

 The new regional dispatch center in the F. Gilbert Hills State Forest, which also includes the Mansfield and Foxboro police and fire departments, opened four weeks ago.

-Emergency 911 calls for Foxboro and Mansfield have been handled by regional dispatchers for about a year from temporary headquarters at the Foxboro police station before they transferred to the new center.
+Emergency 911 calls for Foxboro and Mansfield were handled by regional dispatchers for about a year from temporary headquarters at the Foxboro police station before they transferred to the new center.

 The $12 million state-of-the-art facility includes infrastructure and equipment paid for by a state 911 grant at no cost to the individual member towns, according to Executive Director Rob Verdone.